 Petra by Night is an evening show that takes places every Monday, Wednesday and Thursday from around 8.30pm to 10.30pm.
 They light thousands of candles all the way along the Siq to in front of The Treasury.
 Here they play live music and serve tea.

 Overall, I’d say Petra by Night was fairly disappointing, particularly considering the cost.
-Tickets cost 17 JOD per person and it is not covered by the Jordan Pass.
+Tickets cost 17 JOD per person.
+Please noted it is not covered by the Jordan Pass.

 Day 5: Wadi Rum

 From Petra, head further south towards Wadi Rum.
-We found this drive wasn’t too long and took about 2 hours.
+We found this drive wasn’t too long and took about 2 hours (Wadi Musa to Wadi Rum is approximately 120km).
 We actually approached the entrance of Wadi Rum at about 6.30pm, just as the sun was setting.
 This was so special and I recommend arriving at Wadi Rum for sunset time for a similar experience.

-It is advisable to book your stay at a desert camp in Wadi Rum in advance, which you can do here through Booking.com, or through GetYourGuide.
+It is advisable to book your stay at a desert camp in Wadi Rum in advance.
+You can do this here through Booking.com, or through GetYourGuide.

-Our wonderful guide from Bedouin Directions met us in Rum Village where visitors are told to leave their car.
+Our wonderful guide from Bedouin Directions met us in Rum Village.
+This is where visitors are told to leave their car and anything they won’t need for their desert stay.
 We then raced across the incredible desert landscape in our 4×4.
 It was utterly magical and camels even came along to greet us!
 So special.